Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 **Automatic** permissions are great when you want your whole team to have quick access to a file you pin.
 If you choose *Automatic*, Slingshot will automatically grant the file providers of the other team/project members access.
 That means all project or team members can open and edit the file without asking its owner explicitly for access.

 **Public URL** is the least restrictive of the three types.
 Anyone with a link to the file can access it.
 That means any user can open the document in their browser, granted that they have the link to it.
 To share a link with anybody, open the file in the browser and copy the URL from the address bar to your clipboard.
-If you change the permissions type to *Automatic* or *Manual* later, this link will not be valid anymore for anyone outside the team or project.
+If you change the permissions type to *Automatic* or *Manual* later, this link will not be valid anymore for any user outside the team or project.

 > [!NOTE]
 > Besides permissions, users who want to access a file uploaded to a cloud file provider need to have a valid account with that provider.
-For example, if you want to access a *OneDrive* file shared by another user, you need to have a *OneDrive* account added to your Slingshot account.
-Upon trying to open the file, you'll be asked by Slingshot to log into your OneDrive, and if you don't have one, you will be denied access.
-This **does not apply** to files with Public permissions opened in a browser.
+For example, when you try to open a *OneDrive* file shared by another user, you will be asked by Slingshot to log into your *OneDrive* account.
+If you don't have an account with *OneDrive*, you will be denied access.
+This **does not apply** to files with *public* permissions opened in a browser.

 ### How to Manage File Permissions?

-Owners can always check and change the permissions to their files.
+Owners can always view and edit the permissions to their files.
 They can also manage the members that already have access.

 To view/edit the permissions you have set to a file, go to its overflow menu and click/tap **File Permissions** (see below).